jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /gps_2.png

-Zooming in to the Madison isthmus, the recorded dense clusters of red dots indicating places that I visited near my home and where I work at the University of Wisconsin.
+Zooming in to the Madison isthmus, the app recorded dense clusters of red dots indicating places that I visited near my home and where I work at the University of Wisconsin.
 It can see that I drive my children clockwise around the lake each morning to their elementary school.
-And it could detect those stressful mornings when getting my young kids dressed and fed didn't go as planned and we were late, sometimes very late, to school!
+And it could detect those stressful mornings when getting my young kids dressed and fed didn't go as planned and we were late, sometimes **very late**, to school!

-The app records my daily running commute to and from my office.
-From this, it can observe the my days, and short days, at the office.
+The app recorded my daily running commute to and from my office.
+From this, it can observe my longs days, and short days, at the office.

 Looking at the red dots indicating the places I visit, the app can detect the restaurants, bars, and coffee shops where I eat, drink and socialize.
 It can use public map data to identify these places and make inferences about what I do there.